Ruddy7/FrontDesk-Assessment/readme.md

 Lastly, you just need to type **deactivate** in your terminal to deactivate the Virtual environment and start using your global environment again. <br>
 However, to use this virtual environment again, you need to type the same command in your terminal which is **.\venv\Scripts\activate**

+Finally, to start the application, **uvicorn app.main:app --reload**